HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/wab_integration.md

-# Getting started with the Web Application Bridge
+# Integrating WAB with DX Compose

 The portal administrator collects information about the content provider and its applications and then follows basic configuration steps to enable the Web Application Bridge.